malworcze/bad-apple-notification/README.md

 ![alt text](bad.PNG)

 # bad-apple-notification
-welcome to my stupid project where i abuse windows notification library called burnttoast i tested it on an i3 2120 PC running windows 10 iot ltsc 2021, it might be supported for windows 11 too, test it.
+welcome to my little stupid project where i abuse windows notification library called burnttoast to its limits i tested it on an i3 2120 PC running windows 10 iot ltsc 2021, it might be supported for windows 11 too. i'm testing it rn

 to download *click code* and then *download zip*

+~ edited on 1/6/26
 ## how to run?
 ### 1. install BurntToast module by following this step (run powershell as admin)
 > Set-ExecutionPolicy RemoteSigned -Scope CurrentUser